Diego Segura

-Diego Segura Ramírez (born 16 June 1984) is a Spanish former footballer who played as a forward.
+Diego Segura Ramírez (born 16 June 1984) is a Spanish former professional footballer who played as a forward.

 Club career

 Segura was born in Seville, Andalusia.
-A product of hometown club Real Betis' youth ranks, he first appeared with the first team during the 2008–09 season, in three consecutive matches in late November/early December, due to injuries to teammates.
-He made his debut by playing the last five minutes in the 2–3 away loss against Valencia CF.
+A product of hometown club Real Betis' youth ranks, he first appeared with the first team in La Liga during the 2008–09 season, in three consecutive matches in late November/early December due to injuries to teammates.
+He made his debut by playing the last five minutes in a 3–2 away loss against Valencia CF, going on to total six games in all competitions.

-In the summer of 2009, Segura was released following Betis' La Liga relegation, and signed a two-year contract with Deportivo Alavés of the third division.
-On 15 July 2010 he changed clubs again, joining Real Jaén also in the third level as a free agent.
+In the summer of 2009, Segura was released following Betis' relegation and signed a two-year contract with Deportivo Alavés of Segunda División B. He changed clubs again on 15 July 2010, joining Real Jaén also in the third tier as a free agent.